LondonJim/Chrome-Extension-Petitions/README.md

 Toggle Developer Mode on the right hand side

-Click on Load unpacked and select the folder of the extension
+Click on Load unpacked and select the folder of the extension, a green p icon will appear top left of the chrome browser, clicking on it brings up the popup.

 ## Recently Completed